Common murre: Distribution and habitat

-The breeding habitat is islands, rocky shores, cliffs and sea stacks.
+The breeding [habitat] is islands, rocky shores, cliffs and sea stacks.
 The population is large, perhaps 7.3 million breeding pairs or 18 million individuals.
-It had been stable, but in 2016 a massive die-off of the birds in the northeast Pacific was reported.
-The birds seem emaciated and starving; no etiology has been found.
-In general, potential threats include excessive hunting (legal in Newfoundland), pollution and oil spills.
-Cape Meares, Oregon is home to one of the most populous colonies of nesting common murres on the North American continent.
+It had been stable, but in 2015–2016 a massive die-off of common murres in the northeast Pacific was associated with the 2014–2016 marine heatwave.
+About 62,000 dead or dying murres were documented along the Pacific coast from California to Alaska, with most examined birds severely emaciated.
+The mortality was attributed primarily to starvation following a large-scale reduction in the abundance and quality of forage fish.

+The effects of the heatwave lasted for years at some colonies.
+A 2024 study of murres in Cook Inlet, Alaska showed that after the heatwave, colony attendance and reproductive success kept falling.
+At Gull Island murres could not fledge chicks from 2016 to 2018; by 2019 productivity had come back to about half of what it had been while the murre population had dropped by about half.
+The authors said that the long‑term demographic impact was mainly because of the loss of forage fish and changes in the quality of forage fish, with more predator disturbance and possibly other stresses.
+I think this shows how fragile these colonies are.

-Some birds are permanent residents; northern birds migrate south to open waters near New England, southern California, Japan, Korea and the western Mediterranean.
-UK populations are generally distributed near their breeding colonies year-round, but have been found to make long-distance migrations as far north as the Barents Sea.
+Some birds are permanent residents; northern birds [migrate] south to open waters near [New England], southern California, Japan, [Korea] and the western [Mediterranean].
+UK populations are generally distributed near their breeding colonies year-round, but have been found to make long-distance migrations as far north as the [Barents Sea].
 Common murres rest on the water in the winter and this may have consequences for their metabolism.
-In the black-legged kittiwake (which shares this winter habit) resting metabolism is 40% higher on water than it is in air.
+In the [black-legged kittiwake] (which shares this winter habit) resting metabolism is 40% higher on water than it is in air.

-A marine heat wave killed off half the murre population in Alaska between 2014 and 2016, and as of 2024 the species has yet to recover.